alejandro-du/community-answers/vaadin-upload/README.md

 # vaadin-upload-demo
 Example application that shows how to process a file in a background thread with Vaadin Framework and Spring Boot.

-You can read and watch a video at https://vaadin.com/blog/community-answer-processing-a-file-in-a-background-thread
+You can read and watch a video about this at https://vaadin.com/blog/community-answer-processing-a-file-in-a-background-thread

 # Running the example
 ```